 The technique known as DMLS or Direct SLS involves the utilization of two distinct types of metal powders.
 One of these powders possesses a high melting point, serving as the structural metal, while the other features a lower melting point, fulfilling the role of a binder [33].
-It is noteworthy that the DMLS process can alternatively employ a single powder with varying grain sizes, where the powder with a smaller size is fused, and coarse/structural powder will sit in it [35].

-In its fundamental concept, the DMLS process closely resembles SLS.
+It is noteworthy that the DMLS process can alternatively employ a single powder with varying grain sizes, where the powder with a smaller size is fused, and the coarse or structural powder will sit within it [35].
+In its fundamental concept, the DMLS process bears a close resemblance to SLS.
 However, DMLS employs uncoated pre-alloyed metal powders as raw material, whereas SLS relies on polymers or coated metal powders [4].

-Both the SLS and DMLS are suitable for tooling; DMLS does not need the time-consuming step of removing excessive binder material.
-This advantage makes the production process faster and more economical.
+Both the SLS and DMLS are suitable for tooling; DMLS eliminates the time-consuming step of removing excessive binder material.
+This advantage enables the production process to be faster and more economical.
 Therefore, the DMLS method can be applied to produce prototype models, molds, and dies [44, 46].

-1.4.
-Comparison Between LPBF and SLS
+2.1.4.
+Comparison between LPBF and SLS

-In the LPBF process, the powder completely melts during the laser beam irradiation.
-This full melting manufactures a final part with high density, and its quality is comparable to that of the conventional method.
+In the LPBF process, the powder is completely

+melted during laser beam irradiation.
+This full melting method manufactures a final part with high density, and its quality is comparable to that of the conventional method.
 The SLS parts have a high porosity volume; thereby, their final quality is decreased [35, 44, 47].

-Melt infiltration and removal of the binder are two time-consuming steps.
-The LPBF parts do not need any specific post-processing.
-Therefore, if the surface roughness is ignored, the final part after the cutting from the substrate can be used in industrial applications [35, 44, 47].

-Therefore, in the past few years, LBAM of metallic materials has been considered limited to LPBF and directed energy deposition (DED) processes and no longer pointed to SLS [2, 48, 49].
+Melt infiltration and binder removal are two time-consuming steps.
+The LPBF parts require no specific post-processing.
+Therefore, if surface roughness is ignored, the final part, after cutting from the substrate, can be used in industrial applications [35, 44, 47].
+Therefore, in the past few years, the LBAM of metallic materials has been considered limited to LPBF and directed energy deposition (DED) processes, and is no longer primarily associated with SLS [2, 48, 49].
 Moreover, in the continuation of this review, only LPBF properties are reported, and SLS reports are ignored as much as possible.

-2. Flow-based or Directed Energy Deposition (DED)
+2.2.
+Flow-based or directed energy deposition (DED)

-The flow-based deposition is firmed on the injection of the powder or a wire as the feeder of the process to create a metallic part.
-The injected wire or powder melts by a heat source.
+The flow-based deposition process involves the injection of powder or a wire as the feeder to create a metallic part.
+The injected wire or powder melts with the application of a heat source.
 Moreover, a laser or an electron beam can be used as the heat source.
-The process is called "directed energy deposition (DED)" or "direct metal deposition."
+The process is called "directed energy deposition (DED)" or "direct metal deposition".
 If the heat source is a laser, the process is also known as "directed laser deposition" [2, 39, 50].
 Due to the numerous brands that produced the DED machine, the process has taken many names.
 Some of the most prevalent ones are laser-engineered net shaping (LENS) [50], direct light fabrication (DLF) [51], laser consolidation (LC) [52], laser rapid forming (LRF) [53], and laser cladding (often for coatings) [35].

-2.1.
-Direct Laser Deposition (DLD) Equipment and Process
+2.2.1.
+Direct deposition laser (DLD) equipment and process

 The DLD mechanism consists of the blown powder or injected wire that is introduced to a substrate and melts by a focused laser while reaching (Figure 3).
 The laser type is a high-power one and can be gas-CO2 or fiber-Nd: YAG.
-In some handy-made DLDs, a CNC with a powered laser and a powder blower pump can form the machine [51-53].
+In some handmade DLDs, a CNC machine equipped with a powered laser and a powder blower pump can be used to form the machine [51-53].